signalfx/tracing-examples/docs/early-access/README.md

 ## Sending trace data to SignalFx

+Listed below are three options to send trace data to SignalFx.
+First two options: send directly to Trace Ingest API or via the Metrics Proxy can be used for limited PoC/testing.
+The third option using the Smart Gateway should be used in production environments and it enables tail-based sampling by analyzing all traces in your environment and keeping the ones that matter most i.e. traces with higher than expected latency & errors.

+### Sending directly to our Trace Ingest API (only for "Limited PoC / Testing" with small trace volume)

 SignalFx's ingest API now exposes a new endpoint for ingesting trace data, available at `https://ingest.signalfx.com/v1/trace`.
 As of June 2018, this endpoint accepts lists of spans encoded in [Zipkin's JSON